Chamberlain91/Heirloom/README.md

 # Heirloom

-A collection of C# libraries (Drawing, Sound, Collections, Math and more) intended to help implement games and other graphical applications for Windows, Linux, macOS (Darwin), and Android!
+A collection of C# libraries (Drawing, Sound, Collections, Math and more) for prototyping and the implementation of games and other graphical applications for **Windows, Linux, macOS**.

+---

+**Articles, Docs and Tutorials**: https://chamberlain91.github.io/Heirloom/

+---

 I've been developing this framework (or whatever you would call it) with **Visual Studio 2019**, another IDE may work to open and develop the projects